Sanctions Issues Arising in Corporate Transactions

-(i) Holds a 50 percent or greater equity interest by vote or value in the entity;
+- Holds a 50 percent or greater equity interest by vote or value in the entity;

-(ii) Holds a majority of seats on the board of directors of the entity; or
+- Holds a majority of seats on the board of directors of the entity; or

-(iii) Otherwise controls the actions, policies, or personnel decisions of the entity.
+- Otherwise controls the actions, policies, or personnel decisions of the entity.

 Although what constitutes ownership or control is undefined in the regulations governing the Cuba sanctions programme, the definition applicable to Iran reflects OFAC’s long-standing interpretation of the reach of the Cuba sanctions as well.

-Diligence should be designed both to ferret out historical compliance lapses and identify activities that will not be permitted post-completion, as well as the effects of implementing any such prohibitions on the business outlook.
+Diligence should be designed to both ferret out historical compliance lapses and identify activities that will not be permitted post-completion, as well as the effects of implementing prohibitions on the business outlook.
 Cessation of activities that will be unlawful under US ownership or control may have a material adverse effect on the financial outlook of the acquired business, while compliance failures post-completion will give rise to enforcement risk.
 Nevertheless, the parties may decide to proceed with the transaction, notwithstanding any detrimental effect on the business that would result from the need to cease certain operations post-completion.
-In such cases, further diligence should be conducted regarding the legal risks associated with cessation so that advice can be taken on how best to navigate any potential roadblocks, such as those posed by so-called ‘blocking’ statutes.
-Several jurisdictions, as well as the European Union, have adopted blocking measures to counteract extraterritorial application of US sanctions against Cuba and Iran, while Canada has restricted its blocking measures to the Cuba embargo, and German law targets foreign boycotts.
-Thus, advice should be taken before completion so that an appropriate plan of action can be formulated, bearing in mind recent enforcement actions against US companies who failed to prevent their recently acquired non-US subsidiaries from continuing business with Cuba and Iran.
-Litigation risk arising from breach of contract claims from parties to discontinued relationships may also be a factor.
+In these cases, further diligence should be conducted regarding the legal risks associated with cessation so that advice can be taken on how best to navigate any potential roadblocks, such as those posed by ‘blocking’ statutes.
+Several jurisdictions, as well as the European Union, have adopted blocking measures to counteract extraterritorial application of US sanctions against Cuba and Iran, while Canada has restricted its blocking measures to the Cuba embargo and German law targets foreign boycotts.
+Thus, advice should be taken before completion so that an appropriate plan of action can be formulated, bearing in mind recent enforcement actions against US companies that failed to prevent their recently acquired non-US subsidiaries from continuing business with Cuba and Iran.
+Litigation risk arising from breach of contract claims brought by parties to discontinued relationships may also be a factor.

 Diligence checklists must be the subject of continuous improvement.
 Laws and regulations in the sanctions and export control area change frequently, and these changes usually spawn new diligence requirements, as do new enforcement actions and agency guidance.

-In each transaction, care should be taken to ensure that compliance with all applicable sanctions and export controls is reviewed, based on the jurisdiction of formation and places of business as well as products and services of the target company.
+In each transaction, care should be taken to ensure that compliance with all applicable sanctions and export controls is reviewed, based on the jurisdiction of formation and places of business, as well as products and services of the target company.

-When considering doing business with or acquiring a company with operations outside the United States, possible secondary sanctions risk based on the nature of the target’s business also must be considered.
+When considering doing business with, or acquiring, a company with operations outside the United States, possible secondary sanctions risk based on the nature of the target’s business must also be considered.
 US secondary sanctions target those doing business with numerous sectors of the Iranian economy, as well as Russia, Venezuela and North Korea, among other countries.